 The North Carolina Clean Water Act of 1999, which became effective October 1, 1999, and as revised on September 20, 2014, requires that wastewater owners or operators must notify the public of wastewater spills.
 Wastewater owners or operators must issue a press release after a discharge to surface waters of 1,000 gallons or more within 24 hours of first knowledge of the spill by the owner/operator.
 The press release must be issued to "all print and electronic news media that provide general coverage within the county where the discharge occurred".
 For inadvertent discharges of wastewater reaching surface waters exceeding 15,000 gallons, a public notice is required in addition to a press release.
-During the monitoring period of record there was one (1) reportable sewage overflow (spill).
+During the monitoring period of record there were three (3) reportable sewage overflows (spills).
 A summary of each is listed below: